 - Therapeutic services

-We can advise you on your benefit rights and also advise on dealing with debts which might arise due to you being off work.
-Our specialist community care team can also provide advice and support in relation to your ongoing entitlement to health and social care provision and support at home or in the community.
+We can also advise you on your benefit rights and on dealing with debts which might arise due to being off work.